peterkhe1999/CheatSheet/OSCP/README.md

 ### AS-REP Roasting

-The first step of the authentication process via Kerberos (commonly referred to as **Kerberos preauthentication**) is to send an AS-REQ.
+The 1st step of the authentication process via Kerberos (commonly referred to as **Kerberos preauthentication**) is to send an AS-REQ.
 If the authentication is successful, the domain controller replies with an AS-REP containing the session key and TGT.

-Without Kerberos preauthentication in place, an attacker could send an AS-REQ to the domain controller on behalf of any AD user.
+Without **Kerberos preauthentication** in place, an attacker could send an AS-REQ to the domain controller on behalf of any AD user.
 After obtaining the AS-REP from the domain controller, the attacker could perform an offline password attack against the encrypted part of the response.

 By default, the AD user account option **Do not require Kerberos preauthentication** is disabled => Kerberos preauthentication is performed for all users.